Charts and infographics

 Examples showing bar chart, line chart and donut chart

-As a rule, you want to choose the graph based on the kind of data and the message you want to convey.
+As a rule, choose the graph based on the kind of data and the message you want to convey.
 Do not use different charts just for variety, as specific charts convey certain types of information more effectively than others.
 If not required, do not use any chart — show only numbers

 Infographics